US STOCKS-Futures higher, Citigroup results on tap

 By Ryan Vlastelica

-NEW YORK, Oct 15 (Reuters) - U.S. stock index futures rose on Monday, tracking European shares higher on hopes Spain would soon request a bailout.
+NEW YORK, Oct 15 (Reuters) - U.S. stock index futures were higher on Monday, tracking European shares higher on hopes Spain would soon request a bailout.

-Equities are coming off their worst week since June, caused mainly by a discouraging start to the U.S. earnings season, especially by banks.
-That group will be in focus Monday with results from Citigroup Inc.
+* Equities are coming off their worst week since June, losses that had been driven by a discouraging start to the earnings season, especially from the banking sector.
+That group will remain in focus today with the release of results from Citigroup Inc.

-Spain could ask for financial aid from the euro zone next month, euro zone officials said, and if it does, the request would likely be dealt with alongside a revised loan program for Greece and a bailout for Cyprus in one big package.
-Spain’s requesting help is viewed as a critical step for resolving the region’s debt crisis.
+* Spain could ask for financial aid from the euro zone next month, euro zone officials said, and if it does, the request would likely be dealt with alongside a revised loan program for Greece and a bailout for Cyprus in one big package.
+Spain officially requesting help is viewed as a critical step for resolving the region’s debt crisis.

-“When Spain does request help, that will take another risk out of the market and give some positive pull,” said Robert Pavlik, chief market strategist at Banyan Partners LLC in New York.

-Citigroup shares rose 0.4 percent in premarket trading ahead of its results.
-On Friday, results from JPMorgan Chase & Co and Wells Fargo & Co sparked concern about shrinking profit margins for big lenders even though both companies reported stronger-than-expected earnings.
+* Citigroup shares rose 0.4 percent in light premarket trading ahead of its results.
+On Friday, results from JPMorgan Chase & Co and Wells Fargo & Co sparked concern about shrinking profit margins for big lenders despite both reporting stronger-than-expected earnings.

-Profits of S&P 500 companies are seen dropping 3 percent this quarter from a year ago, according to Thomson Reuters data.
-That would represent the first decline in three years and reflects China’s slowing growth and Europe’s debt crisis.
+* Profits of S&P 500 companies are seen dropping 3 percent this quarter from a year ago, according to Thomson Reuters data.
+That would represent the first decline in three years, hurt by China’s slowing growth and Europe’s debt crisis.

-August business inventory data will be released at 10 a.m., with a rise of 0.5 percent expected.
+* August business inventory data will be released at 10 a.m. and are seen rising 0.5 percent.
 While recent data has shown signs of strength, it hasn’t been enough to offset the bearish tone from earnings.

-Shares fell on Friday as the S&P declined for five of the past six sessions.
+* Shares fell on Friday, led lower by financial stocks following the results from JPMorgan and Wells Fargo.
+The S&P has fallen for five of the past six sessions.